Logo

 Carl Weinberg

 I was born in Chicago and grew up in nearby Oak Park, Illinois.
 I write and teach (well, taught, as I am retired as of June 2026) at Indiana University-Bloomington about the modern United States, with a focus on social movements, culture wars, and politics.
-My latest book was Red Dynamite: Creationism, Culture Wars, and Anticommunism in America (Cornell University Press, 2021).
+My latest book is Red Dynamite: Creationism, Culture Wars, and Anticommunism in America (Cornell University Press, 2021).
 My first book was Labor, Loyalty, and Rebellion: Southwestern Illinois Coal Miners and World War I (Southern Illinois University Press, 2005).
-In addition to teaching in the history department about the controversy over evolutionary science, I also offered courses on leadership, social movements, and public policy as part of the Political and Civic Engagement (PACE) Program and a course on the history and politics of meat in the Liberal Arts and Management Program (LAMP).
+In addition to teaching in the history department about the controversy over evolutionary science, I offered courses on leadership, social movements, and public policy as part of the Political and Civic Engagement (PACE) Program and a course on the history and politics of meat in the Liberal Arts and Management Program (LAMP).
 I also co-taught a course on the history of mathematics.
-Over the past five years, I’ve been involved in promoting the pedagogy of Reacting to the Past role-playing games in the classroom.
+Over the past five years, I was centrally involved in promoting the pedagogy of role-playing games in the classroom.
 In my spare time, I play jazz around town and classical clarinet in the Bloomington Symphony Orchestra.

 I created this website as a way to share “cutting-room floor” material that I had written or collected that never made it into Red Dynamite.
-Now that it’s been five years since I published the book, I will be moving onto my next project, which is a family history/memoir-ish thing.
+In retirement, I am moving onto my next project, which is a book of autobiographical/family history-inspired essays.
 Stay tuned.

 My official ex-titles